20 mm / F3.5 – MIR 20

 - Minimum Focusing Distance = 0,5 m

 In the center of the image, the lens is sharp enough even on F / 2.0.
 On the closed diaphragms, the edges and corners of the image come to normal.
-Like other lenses of the HELIOS-44 family, version 44-2 spins the background (the legendary “twisted bokeh” of helios).
-Such a lens can be an excellent find.
+Like other lenses of the HELIOS-44 family, version 44-2 spins the background (the legendary «twisted bokeh» of Helios).
+Such a lens can be actually a genuine thing.

 Lens HELIOS 44-2 2/58 – one of the most common lenses of the HELIOS 44 series.
 The mass production of such lenses did not go for the benefit of image quality.
 The lens can and should be used for any creative ideas.
 On the crooked cameras it can serve as a good portrait lens.